 As noted previously, the Prairie Queen housing development neighbors and connects to the Prairie Queen Recreation Area.
 It sits adjacent to Prairie Queen Lake and several miles of bike lanes and trails – capitalizing on the current amenity trends and empowering the development amidst high demand for both recreation opportunities and a variety of housing types.
 The development even offers recreation outfitting as an added amenity residents can use to take advantage of the site features.

-Jake Vasa, PE*, is a senior engineer II and innovative, creative thinker in the areas of problem solving and design.
+Jake Vasa, PE*, is a Civil Engineer, and an innovative and creative thinker in the areas of design problem solving.
 Jake also serves as the SEH Omaha office manager.
 His years of experience in multi-family developments make him the company’s go-to resource in this area and specific to missing middle housing.